elsaburren/claims-dashboard/README.md

 # claims-dashboard
-A Dash/Plotly dashboard for visualizing large insurance claims with the ability to fit severity and frequency distributions.
+A Dash/Plotly dashboard for visualizing large (re)insurance claims with the ability to fit severity and frequency distributions.

 #reinsurance #actuary